This article was updated on August 8, 2018.

 The two remaining top challenges — handling employee questions and insufficient resources — are part of the logistics of how you run your open enrollment process.
 Although your organization's open enrollment window is only a small portion of the year, planning for it is a much longer process.

 Determine whether your open enrollment should be active or passive.
 A passive structure means less enrollment paperwork to process, but it can result in some employees remaining in a plan that's no longer the best fit for their needs.
 Will you invite spouses to open enrollment presentations?
 Do you have enough HR staff to allow for one-on-one sessions with employees?
 What sort of system will you use to remind employees of the need to review their benefits if they haven't done so by a certain date?

 There are services that can be outsourced in terms of planning and implementing open enrollment.
 Have a plan in place for providing required notices to employees in order to remain in compliance with the Employee Retirement Income Security Act (ERISA) and the Affordable Care Act.
 Your open enrollment planning should ideally begin six months prior to open enrollment and address specific tasks that will keep you on track in the months leading up to open enrollment.

-No doubt open enrollment is a challenging time for HR leaders.
+No doubt there are challenges managing open enrollment.
 But with solid strategies and planning, you can implement a smooth open enrollment process and provide your employees with tools to help them understand their options and enroll in the benefits that best meet their needs.

 SIGN UP FOR THE SPARK NEWSLETTER